 An OUI may be considered a felony in Maine if it is a third offense or an OUI with serious bodily injury.

-If you have two prior convictions for DUI within the past 10 years, a third OUI offense will be charged as a felony in Maine.
+If you have two prior convictions for OUI within the past 10 years, a third offense will be charged as a felony in Maine.

 An OUI charge will trigger two separate proceedings: (1) A criminal prosecution before the Court and (2) An administrative driver license suspension proceeding before the Maine Bureau of Motor Vehicles (BMV).